trash80/Arduinoboy/README.md

 #### Mode 1 - LSDJ as MIDI Slave Sync
 Slave your Game Boy running [LittleSoundDJ](http://littlesounddj.com) to your midi sequencer or Digital audio workstation.

-You can use midi notes to change sync resolution start and stop the LSDJ seqeuncer.
+You can send the arduinoboy midi notes to change sync resolution and start/stop the LSDJ sequencer.

 _LSDJ Slave Mode Midi Note Effects:_